 We are seeing varied opinions from the federal and states courts on whether websites and mobile apps are covered under ADA.
 But at this point, it would be advisable for businesses to look at the wider obligations under ADA and ensure that their websites and mobile apps are accessible to people with disabilities.

 So, it is time to adopt accessibility and adhere to ADA since it will benefit your customers and your employees.
 Looking at people with disabilities as your customers.

-At BarrierBreak, we assist our customers to ensure your product is accessible to all.
+At BarrierBreak, accessibility testing or accessibility audits is performed in order to meet ADA regulations.
+We assist our customers to ensure your product is accessible to all.
 Feel free to email us to know more about how you can adhere to Americans with Disabilities Act (ADA).